markstinson/minecraftinst/README.md

 ###Adding new launchers
 There are two steps to adding a new launcher:

-1. Add a new entry to the `LAUNCHERS` array,
+1. Add a new entry to the `LAUNCHERS` array
-1. Add a new launcher-specific settings array to define the various options for installing the launcher.
+1. Add a new launcher-specific settings array to define the various options for installing the launcher

 Licensing
 ---------